Emily Doyle

 Bio

 Emily Doyle was only 16 years old when she competed in her first Iron Series race.
 Just one year earlier she donned the green and gold togs with the Australian Youth Life Saving Team.
-Now living on the Gold Coast, the Manly Nipper was crowned the QLD State Ironwoman champion in 2023, and has earned requalification in the Iron Series.
-When this young star is not training and competing, she is studying Nursing with an aspiration to be a paramedic.
+Now living on the Gold Coast, the Manly Nipper was crowned the QLD State Ironwoman champion in 2023, and has earned qualification in to the Shaw and Partners Iron Series through the Trial, presented by Race One Surf Craft, despite not being able to run for six weeks before the competition due to a bone stress injury.
+When she is not training and competing, she works two jobs at BMD Northcliffe SLSC, as a Sports Administration Assistant and in the Bistro.

 Emily, how old were you when youstarted surf lifesaving and why?